raghavmalawat/personal-website-netlify-deploy/src/data/project/project-4/index.md

 ---
 category: 'projects'
 cover: './indibill.png'
-title: 'IndiBill - Invoice App'
+title: 'IndiBill - Invoicing App'
 subtitle: 'Create unlimited free digital bills.
 Creating invoices for your clients is now on your phone.'
 description1: 'Mobile Friendly Web App to create invoices for your business seamlessly.
 Supports multiple templates and advertisements on your bills'
 description2: ''